simonspa/resolution-simulator/README.md

 * Error propagation of track extrapolation uncertainty using GBL
 * Includes scattering in material, estimated via the PDG Highland formula
 * Automatically accounts for air between the telescope planes
+* Allows to exchange the volume material considered for scattering (Air, vacuum, Helium...)
 * Automatic placement of the thin scatterers at correct positions
 * Planes ordered automatically in `z` for correct GBL trajectory building
 * Radiation length for some common materials are defined in `utils/materials.h`